WorldModelers/insight-patterns/analytics/README.md

 # Model Insight Patterns - Analytics

 This directory contains various Python patterns for model post-processing analytics.
-These patterns are designed to improve modelers' ability to derive insights and identify impacts from their models native outputs.
+These patterns are designed to improve modelers' ability to derive insights and identify impacts from their models' native outputs.

 # Requirements